 - Teach you legal responsibilities, as well as how to setup and break down a bar.

-How long is a normal bartending class you might ask?
+How long is a normal bartending class?
 Normally about 2-3 weeks long.

 There are some other steps you can possibly take to give yourself a better chance at getting that dream bartender job, if you initially don’t have much success getting hired at a local joint.

-There are many steps one can take to get started on the path of being a bartender, and there is no “right path”.
+There are many steps one can take to get started on the path of being a bartender.
 If you really want to be a bartender though, blazing your own path is how you make it happen.
 Want to know the right way to start blazing your own path?

 The journey to attaining a bartending job might not be obvious right now, but there are steps you can take to put yourself in the right direction.
 Learn (through bartending schools or books/videos), start at the bottom, work hard, and make yourself known.

-Do these things and I guarantee you the door will open for you to become a bartender.
+Do these things and we guarantee you the door will open for you to become a bartender.